hexxt-git/nanophoto/README.md

 ## Testing

-This project uses [Vitest](https://vitest.dev/) for testing.
+NanoPhoto uses [Vitest](https://vitest.dev/) for testing.
 You can run the tests with:

 ```bash
 pnpm test